-Breakwater Definition: An offshore structure that is constructed to protect harbours and marinas from heavy wave action and currents.
+Breakwater Definition: An offshore structure that is constructed to protect from heavy wave action and currents.
 Materials generally consist of stone or concrete.

 - (a) The construction of new groynes will not be permitted within Lake Simcoe. - (b) The construction of new breakwaters will not be permitted within Lake Simcoe.